ihe-k/Multi-Omics-Data-Analysis-of-Biomarkers-in-Colorectal-Cancer-A-Systems-Approach/README.md

 X = T ⋅ P<sub>T</sub> + E

 where:
-X is the data matrix (gene expression values),
+* X is the data matrix (gene expression values)
-T is the matrix of scores (coordinates of the data in the principal component space), P<sub>T</sub> is the matrix of eigenvectors (the loading vectors corresponding to each component), E is the residual matrix (error or unexplained variance).
+* T is the matrix of scores (coordinates of the data in the principal component space),

-The rotation matrix
+* P<sub>T</sub> is the matrix of eigenvectors (the loading vectors corresponding to each component),
+* E is the residual matrix (error or unexplained variance).

 The rotation matrix R was then used to adjust the principal component axes:

 T<sub>rot</sub> = T ⋅ R